 ISTE Standard for Students Age Band Articulations 1.3.
 Knowledge Constructor d.
-Students build knowledge by exploring real-world issues and gain experience in applying their learning in authentic settings.
+Students build knowledge by actively exploring real-world issues and problems, developing ideas and theories, and pursuing answers and solutions.
 4-7: With guidance from an educator, students explore real- world issues and problems and share their ideas about them with others.
 1.5.
-Computational Thinker b.
-Students collect data or identify relevant data sets, use digital tools to analyze them and represent data in various ways to facilitate problem-solving and decision-making.
-4-7:b.
+Computational Thinker 4-7: b.
+Students collect data or identify relevant data sets, use digital tools to analyze them and represent data in various ways to facilitate problem-solving and decision-making. b.
 With guidance from an educator, students analyze age-appropriate data and look for similarities in order to identify patterns and categories. c.
 Students break problems into component parts, extract key information and develop descriptive models to understand complex systems or facilitate problem-solving. c.
 With guidance from an educator, students break a problem into parts and identify ways to solve the problem.